GabrielDege/ProgrammingChallenges/README.md

-# ProgrammingChallenges
+# Programming Challenges
-Simple programming challenges for college programming club
+Simple programming challenges for college programming club!
+All the challenges are writting for and in C#, this is due to C# being the language used within my college